-We particularly focus on young people from BAME, disadvantaged backgrounds and those with limited educational or employment opportunities, including unemployed graduates.
+MAMA Youth Project (MYP) aims to equip young people from 18-25 years of age with the skills and experience to secure long-term, fulfilling employment in the TV and media industry.
+We particularly focus on young people from under-represented groups and those with limited educational or employment opportunities, including unemployed graduates.
 We are committed to getting young people into employment and to bringing diversity to the media industry.

 A unique aspect of our training model is that it puts participants into a 'real-time' work situation during which they have to work in a tightly knit team to produce 6 episodes of a magazine TV show called 'What's Up', which is currently broadcast on Sky 1.
 Participants are trained in core skills including research, contributor sourcing, camera work, lighting and sound operation, location-finding, recording, editing, marketing and legal contracts & production paperwork.
 Click here to find out how you can apply

 26 year old Lyle Ashun describes overcoming his personal challenges to achieving his dreams.
 With a little help from MAMA Youth Project.
 “For me entering MYP was like setting off on a journey by myself for the first time.
 Some people…

 Recruitment for the next TV training is now open.
 Application deadline is the 18th of January 2016.
 For more information go to our apply now page